manycore-research/faceformer/README.md

 <div align="center">

-<h1>Neural Face Identification in a 2D Wireframe Projection of a Manifold Object</h1>
+# Neural Face Identification in a 2D Wireframe Projection of a Manifold Object

 <h4>
   <a href='https://jason-khan.github.io/' target='_blank'>Kehan Wang</a>